 The history of the Sistine Chapel is a long and complicated one that has resulted in a depository for some of the greatest works of the High Italian Renaissance.
 Michelangelo’s part in the Sistine’s history was marked by contentious fighting with Julius II, and petty dramas with other artists.
 You can read more of the backstory of the Sistine Chapel here.

-Additionally, I’ve written a post that explains the messaging of Michelangelo’s famous ceiling as a whole. trail of tears essay
+Additionally, I’ve written a post that explains the messaging of Michelangelo’s famous ceiling as a whole.
+You can read that here.

 Michelangelo thought of himself as a sculptor, but when forced to take on the monumental task of painting the Sistine Ceiling his contemporaries were astounded by his skills as a colorist.
 Able to transfer the dramatic lines of his sculptures to the flat surface of a painting, his abilities have astounded viewers for over 500 years.